What is a basic bank account?

-Since 1 January 2018, Banco de Portugal has been responsible for authorising and registering all the natural or legal persons wanting to carry out credit intermediary activity.
+Since 1 January 2018, the Banco de Portugal has been responsible for authorising and registering all the natural or legal persons wanting to carry out credit intermediary activity.

-The credit intermediaries authorised to carry out this activity in Portugal are published in a list issued by Banco de Portugal.
+The credit intermediaries authorised to carry out this activity in Portugal are published in a list issued by the Banco de Portugal.

-Banco de Portugal discloses information on the number of applications submitted, approved and rejected on a monthy basis.
+The Banco de Portugal discloses information on the number of applications submitted, approved and rejected on a monthy basis.
 This information relates to natural or legal persons applying for authorisation to carry out credit intermediary activity.
 It does not cover communications on credit institutions, financial companies, payment institutions and electronic money institutions wanting to operate as credit intermediaries, nor cross-border activity notifications from other Member States' competent national authorities on the exercise of this activity in Portugal – lists for which are available on this Website.